 Depending on the number of ideas pitched and the schedule, you may or may not be able to pitch multiple ideas.
 Prioritize your ideas: pitch your best idea (and the one you have most prepared for) first.

-No. Startup Weekend is designed to be the most effective platform for growing new businesses from the ground up over the course of a weekend.
+No. Startup Weekend is designed to be the most effective platform for growing new ideas from the ground up over the course of a weekend.
 A key facet of the weekend – and a central value for participants – is the spirit of complete collaboration, buy-in, and ownership.
 We’ve found that having existing businesses in the mix undermines this spirit, in addition to creating an imbalance between those ideas that are truly ground-level.

+The short answer is that you can’t.
+If you’re very concerned, you can limit your pitch to the rough outline of the idea without giving away key information.
 The longer answer is that this is not something worth worrying about.
-Unless you are confident your idea is a ‘key-in-hand’, easy-to-implement innovation that hasn’t been thought of yet, the advantages gained from getting broad-based feedback and a strong team motivated by collective ownership far outweigh the remote risks of someone stealing and executing on your idea.
+Unless you are confident your idea is an easy-to-implement innovation that hasn’t been thought of yet, the advantages gained from getting broad-based feedback and a strong team motivated by collective ownership far outweigh the remote risks of someone stealing and executing on your idea.
 The truth is that over 90% of ideas pitched at any given Startup Weekend have already been pitched – probably many times – in the past.
 This doesn’t imply that the idea isn’t a good one, but rather that what truly matters is how well you and your team execute the idea.
-“One can steal ideas, but no one can steal execution or passion”
+“One can steal ideas, but no one can steal execution or passion”.

 As with any startup, the team decides.
-Startup Weekend doesn’t support or take part in the signing of any legal documents at the events themselves, and while Mentors with legal backgrounds are often present and able to give general advice, they are not permitted to give specific legal counsel.
+We don’t support or take part in the signing of any legal documents at the events themselves, and while Mentors with legal backgrounds are often present and able to give general advice, they are not permitted to give specific legal counsel.
 While it doesn’t hurt to be clear about your individual expectations from the start, we’ve found that teams who don’t spend time addressing this issue until it actually matters (i.e., there is a tangible product to have ownership of) are much more productive and successful than those who do.

 While there are no specific requirements in terms of what teams should have accomplished by Sunday, it’s in your best interest to plan your execution around what you’ll be judged for on Sunday:

-Customer Validation (did you vet your business?)
+– Customer Validation (did you vet your business?)

-Execution and Design (what did you build?)
+– Execution and Design (what did you build?)

-Business Model (do you have a plan for the future?)
+– Business Model (do you have a plan for the future?)

 As far as presenting goes, some of the most common presentations include any combination of the following (in no particular order):

-Mobile Apps (from mock-ups to skeletons to fully functional)
+– Mobile Apps (from mock-ups to skeletons)

-Videos (i.e. product demonstrations, etc.)
+– Videos (i.e. product demonstrations, etc.)

-Live product demos
+– Live (mock-up) product demos